What Is Moissanite? A Diamond Alternative Guide - Molenia Jewelry

 Most basic thermal diamond testers will identify moissanite as a diamond because they have very similar heat conductivity.
 However, a specialized moissanite tester can distinguish the two.

-Q:Is moissanite suitable for sensitive ears?
+Q:Are moissanite earrings good for everyday wear and sensitive ears?

 Final Thoughts